 We expect our families to make every attempt in arranging all appointments for their children after school hours.
-If this is not possible, a parent or guardian must report to the school office to properly check their child out of school no later than 2:00 P.M.
-(K-4th) or 2:30 P.M.
-(5th-8th)
+If this is not possible, a parent or guardian must report to the school office to properly check their child out of school no later than 2:00 PM (K-4th) or 2:00 PM (5th-8th)

-- A parent/adult must sign the student in/out from the office. - The student will not be called out of class until an adult has completed the proper paperwork at the front office. - You may not call ahead to have your child pulled out of class. - Please do not get in carline before 2:15 P.M.
+- A parent/adult must sign the student in/out from the office. - The student will not be called out of class until an adult has completed the proper paperwork at the front office. - You may not call ahead to have your child pulled out of class. - Please do not get in carline before 2:15 PM. - You may not pick your child up while they are outside at PE.